Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 ## locationClicked

-This API sends a location \(mbox\) click notification to configured Target server and can be invoked in the following cases:
+This API sends a location \(mbox\) click notification to the configured Target server and can be invoked in the following cases:

-* For a prefetched mbox, after the mbox content is retrieved using [retrieveLocationContent API](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-target/target-api-reference#retrieve-location-content-requests).
+* For a prefetched mbox, after the mbox content is retrieved using the `retrieveLocationContent` API.
-* For a regular mbox when no previous prefetch request is made and the mbox content is retrieved using `retrieveLocationContent` API.
+* For a regular mbox, where no previous prefetch request is made, and the mbox content is retrieved using the `retrieveLocationContent` API.

 {% hint style="warning" %}
-For a click notification to be sent to Target, make sure click metric is enabled for the given mbox name in Target.
+For a click notification to be sent to Target, ensure that the click metric is enabled for the specified mbox name in Target.
 {% endhint %}

 {% tabs %}